B3ginnersMind/webdev/README.md

 - This means that the readme and the sample files will not be copied.
 - You can run *install_webdev.py* any time when you want to copy the python files again.

+## parse_certificates.py in folder parsecerts

+Display the Letsencrypt certificates in a clear format so that those that need to be renewed soon are at the top.

+- Read file "certificates.txt" containing output of "certbot certificates".
+- Shorten the content such that for each certificate only one line remains.
+- Sort the lines such that the oldest certificates are on top.
+- Print this result to stdout.

+## show_vhosts.py in folder showvhosts

+Utility for an Ubuntu server with Apache2 that prints out the running virtual hosts and the PHP FPM versions used.
+The output is truncated and formatted for clarity.

 ## show_dns.py in folder showdns

 - Requires at least dnspython 2.x.